Milan Army Ammunition Plant

+The Milan Army Ammunition Plant sign marks one of the entry points to the installation.

-Milan Army Ammunition Plant (MLAAP) was an ammunition plant of the United States Army Joint Munitions Command near Milan, Tennessee and about 23 miles (37 km) north of Jackson, Tennessee.
+Milan Army Ammunition Plant (MLAAP) was an ammunition plant of the United States Army Joint Munitions Command in Gibson County, Tennessee, near Milan, Tennessee and about 23 miles (37 km) north of Jackson, Tennessee.

 History

+Employees at the Milan Army Ammunition Plant inspect 81mm mortar rounds produced at the plant in this photo from the 1960s.

 Milan Ordnance Depot and Wolf Creek Ordnance Plant were established in 1941.
 In 1943, they merged, becoming Milan Ordnance Center (MOC) and later Milan Arsenal (MA) in 1945.
 In the 1960s, it became MLAAP.